edited.png)

 Your protocol is customised to support detox pathways, reduce flares, stabilise cycles and address the specific biochemical drivers of your symptoms.

-• Book your Functional Test Discovery Call and complete the intake form provided.
+Book your Discovery Call and complete the intake form provided.

-• During the call, we will discuss your symptoms and determine which functional test is the best fit for your needs.
+During the call, we will discuss your symptoms and determine if the EndoMAP is best suited for you.

 A natural approach for endometriosis